Conditional Approval 101

 What Does Conditionally Approved Mean?

 Conditional approval on a mortgage application means your underwriter has verified your information, but some things need clarification.
-At this point, we may ask you to send more information or explain items in your application file, like a financial gift that you’re using for your down payment.
+At this point, we may ask you to send more information or explain items in your application file, like a financial gift that you’re using for your down payment if you are purchasing a home.

 Don’t panic.
 It’s not unusual for the underwriter to ask for an explanation or additional documents.
 Your Planet mortgage professional will let you know exactly what you need to provide.